HCSL Publications

 Comment

-To the best of our knowledge, with the exception of the pair PPV and NPV, the relation of any other pair of the given diagnostic accuracy measures has not been discussed in the literature.
+To the best of our knowledge, except for the pair PPV and NPV, the relation of any other pair of the given diagnostic accuracy measures has not been discussed in the literature.

 Snapshot of the Demonstration